Marfa Girl: Release

 Marfa Girl premiered at the 2012 Rome Film Festival where it won top honors.
 On November 20, 2012, Marfa Girl was released on Larry Clark's website priced at $5.99 for one-day streaming access.
 There are no plans to release the film in theaters or on DVD.
 Clark has said that this online-only distribution was a way of bypassing "crooked Hollywood distributors".
 Past films by Clark, such as Ken Park, have had difficulty in distribution because of their subject matter.

 On May 19, 2014, Spotlight Pictures announced that it had secured worldwide rights to distribute the film on all platforms; subsequently streaming access to the film was removed from Larry Clark's website.

 On October 14, 2014, Breaking Glass Pictures announced they acquired North American distribution rights from Spotlight Pictures.
 Breaking Glass Pictures released Marfa Girl theatrically and on VOD on April 3, 2015.
 The DVD was released June 23, 2015.

 Critical reception

-Despite winning the award for best film at the Rome Film Festival, the major critical attention directed at Marfa Girl has generally been more lukewarm in its enthusiasm.
-Boyd van Hoeij of Variety praised the cinematography while directing criticism at the acting of some cast members and the generally shallow plot, mentioning that "the sex and nudity are as plentiful as the plot and teen characters are thin."
-Jordan Mintzer of The Hollywood Reporter praised some aspects of the dialogue and cinematography, but said that the cinematography was "nothing new" and looked at times as if "it was ripped out of a Levi's ad."
+Despite winning the award for best film at the Rome Film Festival, the major critical attention directed at Marfa Girl has been lukewarm.
+Boyd van Hoeij of Variety praised the cinematography but had criticism for the performances and plot, mentioning that "the sex and nudity are as plentiful as the plot and teen characters are thin."
+Jordan Mintzer of The Hollywood Reporter praised some aspects of the dialogue and cinematography, but wrote that the cinematography was "nothing new" and looked at times as if "it was ripped out of a Levi's ad."